 2) Advanced Prostate Cancer

-Prostate cancer is considered advanced when cancer cells have spread to other parts of the body—or metastasized.
-When cancer has spread beyond the prostate, complete removal of the prostate or destruction of cancer tissue by radiation or cryosurgery is unnecessary.
+Prostate cancer is considered advanced when cancer cells have spread to other body parts—or metastasized.
+When cancer has spread beyond the prostate, complete prostate removal or destruction of cancer tissue by radiation or cryosurgery is unnecessary.
 For stage T3 and T4 prostate cancer, studies show that combining ADT with radiation can improve survival.

 Types of Hormone (Androgen Deprivation) Therapies

 Prostate cancer cells require male hormones (such as testosterone) to grow.
-Hormone therapy decreases the production of testosterone by the testicles so that cancer cell growth slows down.
+Hormone therapy decreases testosterone production by the testicles so that cancer cell growth slows down.
 The term most commonly used for this treatment is called androgen deprivation therapy (ADT.)
-May also be used in early-stage prostate cancer (Stage T2) in combination with radiation therapy or prior to surgery to reduce the size of the prostate and make it easier to remove
+May also be used in early-stage prostate cancer (Stage T2) in combination with radiation therapy or before surgery to reduce the size of the prostate and make it easier to remove